Nick Saban, Jerry West urge Manchin to support voting rights legislation

 The Freedom to Vote Act would create national rules for voting by mail, early voting and other parts of the electoral process.
 Another bill that Democrats are hoping to pass, the John Lewis Voting Rights Advancement Act, would restore the federal government’s authority to review certain state voting laws to prevent discrimination.

-The Senate is poised to begin debate on the bills Tuesday, pressing ahead despite near-unified Republican opposition and obstacles within Democratic ranks to changing Senate rules.
+The Senate began debate on the bills Tuesday, pressing ahead despite near-unified Republican opposition and obstacles within Democratic ranks to changing Senate rules.

+“The eyes of the nation will be watching what happens this week in the United States Senate, just a few days removed from what would have been Dr. Martin Luther King’s Jr.'s.
+93rd birthday,” Senate Majority Leader Charles E. Schumer (D-N.Y.) said Tuesday, as he called up the bill for debate.

+Schumer acknowledged the bills are not likely to pass but said the public was entitled to know where each senator stands on the issue.

 Civil rights groups and many Democrats have intensified their pressure over the past month to change the Senate’s filibuster rules so that the bills can be passed without meeting a 60-vote threshold.
 In a speech last week in Atlanta, President Biden voiced his support for getting rid of the filibuster to pass voting rights bills, a monumental shift from his stance throughout his decades in Washington.

-What had changed, Biden said, was that he believed the United States was at risk of losing its democracy.
+What had changed, Biden said then, was that he believed democracy was at critical risk.

 “The United States Senate, designed to be the world’s greatest deliberative body, has been rendered a shell of its former self,” Biden said then.
 “I believe that the threat to our democracy is so grave that we must find a way to pass these voting rights bills.”